ReneS121082/20200914si/4.3.0/workshop/modules/module-240-application/application.md

 - Enter `workshop-terminal` for the name of the route, leave the hostname and path the default

-- Select `workshop-terminal` from the list of services in the `Service` menu
+- Select `workshop-terminal` from the list of bastion in the `Service` menu

 - Select the only port in the `Target Port` drop down (should be port 10080 --> 10080), like this: